hamzalafsioui/Tic-Tac-Toe-Game-WinForms/README.md

 * 5-Follow on-screen instructions to play the game.

 ## Contributions
-Contributions are welcome!
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
+* Feel free to contribute to this project by providing feedback, suggesting new features, or submitting pull requests. contact us at hamzalafsioui@gmail.com